AMPLITUDE MODULATION HIGH FIDELITY

 [A] A power amplifier with eight 6V6s in parallel push-pull.

-[B] A power amplifier with four 6L6s in parallel push pull.
+[B] A power amplifier with four 6L6s in parallel push-pull.

-[C] A low noise preamplifier switchable for stereo , mono lateral and mono vertical recording.
+[D] A low noise preamplifier switchable for stereo , mono lateral and mono vertical recording.

-[D] A universal disc equaliser to handle all acoustic and electrically recorded discs.
+[E] A universal disc equaliser to handle all acoustic and electrically recorded discs.

-[F] A high performance voltage regulator for the low level stages.
+[G] A high performance voltage regulator for the low level stages.

-[6] A short history of the Brisbane national vacuum tube AM transmitters 4QG and 4QR is given along with design details.
+[6] A short history of the Brisbane national vacuum tube AM transmitters 4QG and 4QR

 Sample audio from these transmitters is included.